 EME is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for EME, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with EME is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

-Support for Ethylmalonic encephalopathy
+Support for Ethylmalonic Encephalopathy

 Support groups can help connect families who have a child or other family member affected with ethylmalonic encephalopathy (EME) with a supportive community of people who have experience and expertise in living with the condition.
-These organizations offer resources for families, affected individuals, health care providers, and advocates.
+These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s health care provider to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician that specializes in metabolism, a neurologist, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Some children with ethylmalonic encephalopathy (EME) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.